 After completing the preceding steps, you can use the Linux XDPing tool to check for common configuration issues that might exist in your Linux VDA environment.
-For more information, see XDPing.

 Log on to the Linux VDA by using a smart card

 You can use a smart card to log on to the Linux VDA in both SSO and non-SSO scenarios.